EmbarkStudios/physx-rs/README.md

 ### Alternatives

+* [Rapier](https://github.com/dimforge/rapier): a 2D and 3D physics engine for games, animation, and robotics written in Rust.
+Fully cross-platform, with web support and optional cross-platform determinism on IEEE 754-2008 compliant systems.

-* [nphysics](https://github.com/rustsim/nphysics): a 2- and 3-dimensional physics engine for games and animations written in Rust.
+* [nphysics](https://github.com/dimforge/nphysics): a 2- and 3-dimensional physics engine for games and animations written in Rust.
 It is a good option for projects which do not require the full feature set of PhysX or prefer a native Rust solution.

 ## Presentation